-Toronto is hugely respective of the different religious groups that coexist within its city borders.
-It is home to some of the oldest religious centers in North America, such as the BAPS Shri Swaminarayan Mandir Temple, the Madina Masjid, The Holy Blossom Temple synagogue, and the Cathedral of St. James.
+The city celebrates the different religious groups that coexist within its borders.
+It is home to some of the oldest religious centers in North America, such as the BAPS Shri Swaminarayan Mandir Temple, the Madina Masjid, The Holy Blossom Temple Synagogue, and the Cathedral of St. James.

-Toronto is also world-renowned for its hugely respectful treatment of its LGBTQ+ citizens, with a massive pride festival hosted yearly and the Church-Wellesley Village being world famous as Toronto's Gay village.
+The city is also known for its respectful treatment of its LGBTQ+ citizens, with a massive annual pride festival and the Church-Wellesley Village being world famous as Toronto's Gay village.

 Canada is a bilingual country, with vast portions of the population speaking their particular brand of Canadian French.
-As a result, it's common for you to come across people who speak exclusively French in Canada.
+So, it's common for you to come across people who talk exclusively French in Canada.
 As a result, you'll find French menus in restaurants, French street signs, French organizations, and even French-speaking establishments.

-Torontonians generally don't speak as much French as the rest of Canada, but the city still caters to their French-speaking population.
+Torontonians generally don't speak as much French as the rest of Canada.
+However, the city still caters to its French-speaking population.
 As a result, most businesses and street signs will have some means to appease French speakers.

 Language is hugely important in Canada.
 The Canadian government has a language requirement in either English or French for all new immigrants to Canada.
 This is called the Canadian language benchmark, and you must pass it if you want to move to Toronto.